nonkiru/nonkiru.art/src/home.md

 <b>20 October 2023</b>
 <hr>

 Added freezeframe (the GIF play/pause) function.
 It's enabled by default.
+Also split the <a href="/links/">Links</a> page to now have <a href="/webrings_weblistings/">Webrings/Weblistings</a> seperate due to long load times.
+I know what webring is causing it, but I can't do anything about it.

 <b>18 October 2023</b>
 <hr>